hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 {% include image.html file="qgis-py-fr.png" alt="geopy-fr" caption="The newly created Fr1000cfs.tif raster plotted in QGIS." %}

-### Reproject raster {#reproject}
+### Reproject a raster {#reproject}

-The transformation (and reprojection) of a raster into a another coordinate system involves rotation, shifting, and shearing of pixels.
+The transformation (and reprojection) of a raster into a another coordinate system involves rotating, shifting, and shearing pixels.
 If one of these operations is skipped, it can happen that the reprojected raster is squeezed, twisted, or placed somewhere else in the world.
-Therefore, the approach for the reprojection of a raster into another coordinate data system implies the following steps:
+Therefore, the approach for the reprojection of a raster into another coordinate system implies the following steps:

 1. Retrieve the source and target spatial reference systems (e.g., derive from a `gdal.Dataset` or an `EPSG` authority code).
-1. Read the geo tansformation of the source dataset ( `gdal.Dataset.GetGeoTransform()`).
+1. Read the geo transformation of the source dataset ( `gdal.Dataset.GetGeoTransform()`).
 1. Derive the number of pixels and the spacing between pixels in the new (reprojected) dataset.
 1. Instantiate the new (reprojected) dataset.
 1. Project an image of the source dataset onto the new (reprojected) dataset (`gdal.ReprojectImage()`).

 The spatial reference system can be derived from a dataset with the explanations of the [shapefile page](geo-shp.html#prj-shp) by writing a `get_srs` function.
-The following code block shows the `get_srs` function (uses the `osr` library from `osgeo` / `gdal` ), which is also integrated in the [*geo_utils* package](https://github.com/hydro-informatics/geo-utils/blob/master/geo_utils/srs_mgmt.py) for this course.
+The following code block shows the `get_srs` function (uses the `osr` library from `osgeo` / `gdal` ), which is also integrated in the [*geo_utils* package](https://github.com/hydro-informatics/geo-utils/blob/master/geo_utils/srs_mgmt.py).

 ```python